-- We have obtained all the information and explanations which we consider necessary for the purposes of our audit. - In our opinion the accounting records of the parent company were sufficient to permit the parent company financial statements to be readily and properly audited. - The Parent Company Balance Sheet is in agreement with the accounting records.
+- We have obtained all the information and explanations which we consider necessary for the purposes of our audit. - In our opinion the accounting records of the company were sufficient to permit the company financial statements to be readily and properly audited. - The company balance sheet is in agreement with the accounting records.